 Mentoring Graduate Students

 The Vanderbilt University College of Arts & Science sponsored a Faculty Development Series for faculty entitled “Conversations on Graduate Mentoring, Advising and Teaching” during the 2007-08 academic year.
-See this website for more information.

 While the terms “mentor” and “mentoring” are used to fit a wide range of relationship forms and contexts, this teaching guide is designed primarily as a resource for faculty mentoring graduate students.